ibm-cloud-docs/containers/ts-network-nhc007.md

     ```
     {: pre}

-1. Test DNS access from a debug pod, run a temporary debug pod, where use the affected worker nodes name for `nodeName`.
+1. Test DNS access from a debug pod, run a temporary debug pod, where you use the affected worker nodes name for `nodeName`.
 If DNS fails here, it may be due to infrastructure-level blocks.

     ```sh
     kubectl run  -i --tty debug \